Read Before You Book a Massage in Los Angeles: How to Make Sure Your Therapist Is Legally Certified in California

 Step 1 — Verify Massage Certification Through CAMTC

 The California Massage Therapy Council (CAMTC) is the official licensing and certification authority for massage therapists in California.
+This lookup system allows the public to confirm whether a therapist’s certification is:

 Active